Writing Android app with Kotlin

-When I read the description about kotlin, I thought of it as a very beautiful port of Java (as its a JVM based language and 100% interoperable with Java).
-I have been trying to like Scala for a lot time now, but hell lot of options for everything, complex semantics makes the code unreadable and confusing (for me).
-But kotlin, according to me is a decisive approach towards making Java more functional and more compact for developers.
+When I read about Kotlin, I thought of it as a functional port of Java which is (100% interoperable with Java).
+I have been playing with Scala for a bit.
+The biggest trouble I had with Scala is wide range of semantic alternatives.
+But it seems like, Kotlin has a decisive approach towards making Java more functional and more compact for developers.

-The first thing I searched when I read about Kotlin was, about Android support.
-Scaloid being more and more popular and I being completely not in love with Scala, this was going to be an interesting thing for me.
-Kotlin does have support for Android and they do have amazing documentation about both language as well as Android support, So I went ahead and tried one simple list app with an adapter and a fragment, just to simulate a simple part of general Android application.
+Kotlin does support Androi and they do have a very verbose documentation about Android support, So I went ahead and tried one simple list app with an adapter and a fragment, just to simulate a simple part of general Android application.

 - Install Kotlin plugin available in Preferences for Android Studio.